snoozyn/soundcloud-downloader/README.md

 # SoundCloud Downloader

-A simple Python CLI application that allows users to download songs or playlists from SoundCloud as (allegedly) high-quality MP3s.
-The application uses **yt-dlp** for handling audio extraction.
+A Python application that allows users to download songs or playlists from SoundCloud as (allegedly) high-quality MP3s.
+It offers both a command-line interface (CLI) and a graphical user interface (GUI) built with Tkinter, using **yt-dlp** for audio extraction.

 ## Features

 - **Download Options**:
   - Single song download.
   - Playlist download.
+- **CLI Interface**:
+  - Prompt-based input for URLs and download types.
-- **Real-time Command Output** with error messages for invalid URLs or failed downloads.
+  - Real-time command output with error messages for invalid URLs or failed downloads.
-- Easy-to-use **CLI interface** with prompted inputs for URLs and download types.
+- **GUI Interface**:
+  - User-friendly input field with Enter key support.
+  - Radio buttons for selecting single song or playlist downloads.
+  - Real-time output with color-coded messages (red for errors, orange for warnings, green for success).
+- **Cross-Platform**: Saves downloads to the user's Downloads folder.

 ## Prerequisites

-Ensure you have Python installed (version 3.6 or higher recommended).
-You’ll also need to install `ffmpeg`, a critical dependency for audio processing.
+Ensure you have Python installed (version 3.6 or higher, tested with 3.12.5).
+You’ll also need `ffmpeg`, a critical dependency for audio processing.

 ## Installation